We are reader-supported, earning a commission when you purchase through our links.

 Donorbox processes payments via Stripe, Paypal Express, Apple Pay & Google Pay, so you’re in good hands there, too.
 They are all industry-standard payment processors.
 You can also accept US Bank transfers.

-No matter how tight the app is, there’s always going to be hiccups and questions.
+No matter how tight the app is, there are always going to be hiccups and questions.
 We had one of our own when designing the example donation page: the background image only extended halfway down the page, and it left an awkward bar at the top where our logo was.

 In this case, Donorbox did respond within the same day, and they were extraordinarily thorough.